ziptye/Halo/README.md

 ### v0.1.2

-- Added new "tap tempo" feature
+- Adds new "tap tempo" feature
 - Adds new dynamic partical effect to reverb & delay sections
 - Adds new live waveform view
+- Updated UI to include a dark/light mode

 # Halo v0.1.1